Church of Our Lady of Mount Carmel (Manhattan): Marian devotion

 The image, garnering devotion gained petition from Father Scipione Tofini (1836—1921) of the Pallotine Order and was authorised to crown by Pope Leo XIII by a pontifical decree dated 12 May 1903.
 Pope Pius X approved the Canonical coronation under his pontificate by granting an Emerald gemstone on 10 July 1904 via Archbishop John Murphy Farley, which was held in Thomas Jefferson Park to accommodate the large number of pilgrims.
 The image is widely venerated by its faithful, who sometimes refer to the image as the Madonna of East Harlem.

 Today

 Every year on the second weekend of August, the Giglio Society of East Harlem holds an Italian festival on the streets around the Our Lady of Mt Carmel Church.
 The festival or "feast" includes the Society performing the "Dancing Giglio".
-The dancing of the Giglio is an Italian tradition which began over 125 years ago on the streets of East Harlem.
+The dancing of the Giglio is an Italian tradition which began over 125 years ago on the streets of Italian Harlem.

-In 2013, the parish was placed under the care of the Polish Pallottine fathers.
+In 2013, the parish was placed under the care of Polish Pallottine fathers.
 The church currently offers masses in English, Spanish, Polish, Haitian Creole, and Latin.

-Since 2015 the pastor of the parish is Rev. Marian Wierzchowski.
+Since 2015 the pastor of the parish is Fr Marian Wierzchowski.